kevincupp/purge/README.md

 # Purge

-Purge is an extension for ExpressionEngine 2 that sends a purge request to the Varnish cache upon entry submission/deletion.
-There is also an accessory option to manually send the request.
+Purge is an extension for ExpressionEngine 3 that sends a purge request to the Varnish cache upon entry submission/deletion.
+There is also an form to manually send a Purge request to purge the entire site or a specific path.

-## Why?

-I'd set the TTL of the objects in my Varnish cache to like a week if I could.
-The only problem is when I or the client needs to update the site, the changes are preferred to show up immediately.
-So I needed a way to automatically purge the cache whenever an entry is submitted, edited or deleted.
-And then Purge was born.

 ## Installation

-Add the "purge" folder inside your system/expressionengine/third_party directory, and then install the extension and accessory.
+Add the `purge` folder inside your `system/user/addons` directory, and then install the add-on.

 ## Prepare Varnish

+Purge assumes your Varnish cache is accessible at your ExpressionEngine installation's `site_url` configuration item and at the current port you are accessing the control panel from.
+If you want to use a custom port, just specify it in your config.php:

+	$config['varnish_port'] = 8080;

-Purge assumes your Varnish cache is accessible at $\_SERVER['HTTP\_HOST'] through port 80.
-To change these settings, edit purge/helpers/varnish\_helper.php (this may be added to a Settings screen in a later update).
-Purge will send an EE\_PURGE request to Varnish.
-To get Varnish reacting to this request, add this to your VCL file in vcl_recv:
+Purge will send a `PURGE` request to Varnish.
+To get Varnish reacting to this request, add this to your VCL file in `vcl_recv`:

-	if (req.request == "PURGE") {
+	if (req.method == "PURGE") {
 		ban("req.url ~ "+req.url);
-		error 200 "Purged";
+		return(synth(200, "Purged"));
 	}

-The above example assumes you want to purge everything under the example.com domain.
-For more examples on how to purge specific objects, see [this nice blog post](http://kristianlyng.wordpress.com/2010/02/02/varnish-purges/).

-For now, Purge cannot decide which parts of a site need updating and which can stay the same, nor will it probably ever unless EE provides this data.
-So for now, it's best to purge the entire site.

-## Config Variables

-Varnish will attempt to figure out the host name and port to send the purge request to.
-If this fails for some reason or you want to specify it on your own, you can set it via these config variables:

-	$config['varnish_site_url'] = 'http://example.com'; //can also use ips.
-Note this can also be an array as mentioned below.
-	$config['varnish_port'] = 80;

-``varnish_site_url`` can also be an array for purging multiple URLs.

-## Control panel
+## Per-channel purging

-If you click into modules > Purge you can now set URL patterns to purge when entries are saved in different channels.
+Purge can send a `PURGE` request to a specific URL path whenever a certain channel is updated or has entries deleted.
+This will make it so you do not have to Purge your entire site when an entry is updated.

+But, note that if you have any of these channel rules set up, only those rules will be followed and Purge will never purge your entire site upon entry save/delete.
+This behavior is here mostly to be compatible with the EE2 behavior which was added via pull request, but I'm open to changes here.

 ## Changelog

+* **2.0 - August 10, 2017**
+	* EE3 release!
+EE2 version available in `2.x` branch.
 * **1.1.1 - March 13, 2015**
 	* Added support for MSM for URLs patterns in Purge Addon Admin settings.
 Can specify manual URLs in accessory.
 * **1.1 - February 13, 2015**
 	* Changed addon to only purge via url patterns when entries are saved.
 All cache can still be purged using the accessory.
 * **1.0.4 - March 17, 2014**
 	* Fixing issue #11 where there were bugs with purging multiple Varnish servers and purging by IP address.
 * **1.0.3 - November 2, 2013**